CSS Customization in Blazor Pivot Table Component

 Text Alignment

-The alignment of text inside row headers, column headers, value cells and summary cells can be changed using custom CSS setting.
+The alignment of text inside row headers, column headers, value cells, and summary cells can be customized using CSS styling.
+The following example demonstrates how to center-align text in value cells:

 @using Syncfusion.Blazor.PivotView